Lheanarda/netflix-clone/README.md

 # Next.js + Tailwind CSS Netflix Clone Design

-Implement next js and tailwind css to build interactive netflix like ui clone
+Learn how to use next js and tailwind css to build interactive netflix ui